Sisters of Charity of the Incarnate Word: History

-Houston Order
+Houston order

 The Congregation of the Sisters of Charity of the Incarnate Word, Houston is a religious institute of women begun in 1866, at the request of French-born Claude Marie Dubuis, the second Catholic bishop of the Diocese of Galveston, which then included the entire state of Texas.
 Texas was suffering from the ravages of the Civil War, coupled with the tragedy of a rapidly spreading cholera epidemic.
-In 1866, Dubuis contacted his friend Mother Angelique Hiver, Superioress of the Order of the Incarnate Word and Blessed Sacrament in Lyons, France.
-The Sisters could not fulfill his request since the Order was cloistered and was committed to the ministry of education.
-Bishop Duibuis then applied for the admission of three young women who had volunteered.
+In 1866, Dubuis contacted his friend Angelique Hiver, Superioress of the Order of the Incarnate Word and Blessed Sacrament in Lyon, France.
+The Sisters could not fulfill his request since the order was cloistered and was committed to the ministry of education.
+Dubuis then applied for the admission of three young women who had volunteered.
 They were received into the monastery for the purpose of receiving formation and the rule of the Order, with the understanding that a new order was being formed.
-For a long time, the Lyons community continued to direct and support the Sisters of Charity of the Incarnate Word, as the new community came to be known.
+For a long time, the Lyon community continued to direct and support the Sisters of Charity of the Incarnate Word, as the new community came to be known.

-Sisters Mary Blandine, Mary Joseph and Mary Ange arrived in Galveston, Texas, and started Charity Hospital, the first Catholic hospital in Texas.
+Mary Blandine, Mary Joseph and Mary Ange arrived in Galveston, Texas, and started Charity Hospital, the first Catholic hospital in Texas.
 This would later become St. Mary's Infirmary and St. Mary's Hospital.
 Later, as a result of the yellow fever epidemic that struck Galveston, the St. Mary's Orphanage was started, first in the hospital, and was later moved just outside town, away from the epidemic.
-This epidemic also struck two of the sisters: Mother Mary Blandine would die of yellow fever on August 18, 1867; Sister Mary Ange also contracted yellow fever but recovered and returned to France.
-In 1867 and 1868 other sisters, educated and professed in the same convent at Lyons, came to offer their assistance.
+This epidemic also struck two of the sisters.
+Mary Blandine died of yellow fever on August 18, 1867; Mary Ange also contracted yellow fever, but recovered and returned to France.
+In 1867 and 1868, other sisters, educated and professed in the same convent at Lyon, came to offer their assistance.

-Sister Mary Joseph would become Mother Joseph and would continue the work in Galveston.
+Mary Joseph became superior, and continued the work in Galveston.
 In the early part of the 20th century, with the rapid growth of the City of Houston, the institute's headquarters were relocated from the Island city to Houston.

 Today the Sisters have missions in Ireland, Guatemala, El Salvador, Kenya and the United States.

 They are involved in ministries in health care (as part of Christus Health and Dignity Health), education, and social justice.
 They are also involved in fighting illiteracy and AIDS.